 If your appeal is denied (most often, it is), the next step is a final court hearing.
 The hearing is complicated, as you’ll have to face a judge and a vocational expert from the government.

 Can you win disability benefits without a lawyer?
 At this point, it’s not likely.

 The vocational effort will make the case that you’re able to do certain jobs.
 You’ll need to cross-examine the vocational expert, challenging them with questions when they propose jobs they believe you could do.

 A lawyer is trained to cross-examine vocational experts effectively, and learning enough about the law to do so yourself would be very challenging.
 Letting the vocational expert proceed without cross-examination will drastically hurt your case.

 Given the complexity of a hearing, it’s very difficult to win without a lawyer.
 While legal help can be a huge advantage at any stage of the process, if your case goes to a hearing — having representation is critical.

 In most cases, if your hearing is fast approaching, you can attend, and tell the judge, "I want a lawyer."
 The court will likely give you time to find a lawyer, allowing you to postpone the hearing for at least a month.

-Disability lawyers only take a commission if you win your case, which can only go up to 25 percent of your backpay or $7,000, whichever is lower.
+Disability lawyers only take a commission if you win your case, which can only go up to 25% of your back pay or $7,200, whichever is lower.